 Whether using real customers or actors, it is critical to use people who match the demographic you are trying to reach.
 For example, if you are trying to reach younger viewers, a testimonial from a middle-aged man won't help.
 Scripts also are important.
 If you write something for the person to say, make sure it sounds conversational.
 An alternative is to allow the person to speak her own mind about what she likes about your company.

 Jumping on the Bandwagon

 A jump-on-the-bandwagon ad conveys that "everyone is buying a product, so shouldn't you?"
 A fledgling top-40 radio station might try to convince listeners that "everyone is making the switch" away from their longtime competitor.
 This can persuade people who want to be part of a trend and don't want to be left behind.

 Because this type of pitch is everywhere, it works best when it's used with another form of advertising.
 Otherwise, it will seem empty when you say you're the "fastest-growing radio station" in town with little else to back up your claim.

 Bandwagon ads are more effective when backed up by data.
 For example, if your TV or radio station has experienced a ratings boost, this type of ad can be an effective way to share that information.

 The ad could use statements such as "When Hurricane Hilda battered the coast, Action News was there" or "The next time bad weather threatens, turn to Action News."

 You want to remind people of what you did better than anyone else.
 Even people who missed your hurricane coverage will be exposed to what you accomplished and will be left with the message that the next time there's an emergency, they need to choose you for information.

-But be careful about bragging too much.
-That can be a turnoff, especially in a crisis involving the loss of life.
-You don't want to say, "When 10 people died, we were the first to tell you!" and have your audience accuse you of poor taste.
+It's important to be tasteful with such ads because bragging too much can be a turnoff, especially in a crisis involving the loss of life.
+You don't want to say, "When 10 people died, we were the first to tell you" and have your audience accuse you of poor taste.